Mexico Hurricane Relief

 Our Work

-In response to the damage left by Hurricane John, AHAH is working to restore key infrastructure in two public schools: Josefa Ortiz de Domínguez Primary School and the Ricardo Flores Magón & Adolfo López Mateos Double Shift Primary School.
-Together, these schools serve over 750 students and 60 staff members who have been studying and working in damaged, unsafe classrooms.
+In response to the damage left by Hurricane John, AHAH is working to restore key infrastructure in four public schools: Josefa Ortiz de Domínguez Primary School, the Ricardo Flores Magón & Adolfo López Mateos Double Shift Primary School, Cadete Francisco Marquez Kindergarten and Carmen Báez Bajos de Chila Kindergarten.
+Together, these schools serve over 950 students and 79 staff members who have been studying and working in damaged, unsafe classrooms.

 Mobilizing local contractors, our work includes roof waterproofing, structural repairs to foundations, beams and walls, sealing of damaged joints and maintenance of rain gutters.
-These efforts will improve 11 classrooms, two administrative offices and two media rooms.
 Community engagement remains central to our approach: we will deliver maintenance training and resources to promote long-term sustainability and encourage local ownership.

 Disaster Profile